wildlytech/modular_acoustic_detection/README.md

 ```
 <br>

-**3. To download all the sound files** : (This is a really lengthy process and hence is not advisable unless you absolutely have to):
+##### 3. To download all the sound files :

+This is a really lengthy process and hence is not advisable unless you absolutely have to

 ```shell
 $ python download_all_sounds.py
 ```